ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 The class diagram below shows how the architecture of _Chirp!_ looks when deployed.
 It is a client-server application where clients connect to a webservice through HTTP.
 All of the HTTP GET/POST requests are then handled by Azure App Service using an SQLite database.
 The webserver depends on two services that handles different core components in our program.
 The first one is the Blob Service which is based in the Azure environment.
 Blobs are defined as unstructured data or files, which in our case is the users profile pictures.
 The second one is an external API provided by Github.
-This API makes third party authentication possible through webservice calls that provide authentication tokens for our login process.
+This API makes third party authentication possible through webservice calls, that provide authentication tokens for our login process.

 ![Illustration of the _Chirp!_ deployment as a UML package diagram.](images/deployment-diagram.png)